jbock-java/jbock/README.md

 }
 ````

-and then the generated class `LsArguments_Parser` can be used as follows
+and then the generated class `MyArguments_Parser` can be used as follows

 ````java
 String[] argv = { "--verbosity", "2", "file.txt" };